 Fish and wildlife staff work to maintain excellence in aquatic conservation and to ensure healthy fisheries.
 They closely monitor the health, status, and trends of fisheries populations and aquatic habitats; and limit the outbreak and spread of invasive species and disease-causing pathogens, or germs.

-National Fish Hatcheries are located throughout the United States.
-They work with states and tribes to produce and distribute fish for recreational and conservation purposes, and provide refuge for endangered species.
+70 National Fish Hatcheries across the nation work with states and tribes to produce and distribute fish for recreational and conservation purposes, and provide refuge for endangered species.
 The hatcheries also provide outdoor opportunities from fishing events and tours to numerous education activities.

 7 Fish Technology and 9 Health Centers guide fisheries conservation practices.
 The Fish Technology Centers assist hatcheries by improving conservation techniques and methods.
 Scientists at Fish Health Centers monitor the health of fish and amphibians in captivity and in the wild, and prescribe remedies as needed.

 The Aquatic Animal Drug Approval Partnership (AADAP) is part of the Fish and Aquatic Conservation program’s fish health work.
 It is the only program in the United States dedicated to obtaining U.S. Food and Drug Administration approval of new medications needed when raising fish at a facility and in protecting fishery resources.